MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 Throughout the process of creating this design system, I regularly held presentations and rubber-ducking sessions, briefing teams about our milestones and offering hands-on tutorials, especially on Figma for developers.

-Collaboratng with the Design Lead, I iteratively implemented usage rules and other documentations to each component in the system.

 Challenges arose during technical implementations, but I navigated them through close-knit teamwork with engineers and quality control during our projects.

 ## The Impact
-Our design system transformed Mentor Collective's design narrative.
-It paved the way for consistent product roll-outs, even as our teams expanded.
-A testimonial from a Senior Software Engineer succinctly captures this transformation:
+The new design system transformed Mentor Collective's design narrative.
+It paved the way for consistent product roll-outs, even as our team expanded.
+A testimonial from a Senior Software Engineer capture this transformation:

 > "One of Mathieu’s most impactful early contributions to the team was collaborating with engineering to establish a thoughtful design system...
-This new design system was quickly used to redesign a highly visible dashboard... and saw a notable increase in visitor engagement after launch."
+This new design system was quickly used to redesign a highly visible dashboard... and saw a notable increase in visitor engagement after launch." - Full quote available on Linkedin.

 ## Maintaining the Momentum
 Ensuring the design system remained updated and relevant was vital to its long-term success.
 Alongside a few engineers, we set up a "Frontend guild" at Mentor Collective.
 This group facilitated monthly discussions around the system's evolution based on product squads' needs and challenges.
 This initiative became the nexus for feedback, critique, and evolution of our design system.